 - 1. Perform all SM functions as defined under Section 9.4.3.5 Functions of the Security Manager (SM). - 2.
 Monitor IMB SPB physical security protection integrity 24/7.
-In the event of intrusion or other tamper detection, terminate all activity, log the event, and zero all Critical Security Parameters (see Section 9.5.2.6).
+In the event of intrusion or other tamper detection, terminate all activity and zero all Critical Security Parameters (see Section 9.5.2.6).
 If communication with the SMS is available, issue an alert message.
-Do not purge log records. - 3.
-The existence of the marriage configuration (i.e., when the IMB and projector are integrated per Section 9.4.3.6.1.
-Normative Requirements: Projector Secure Processing Block) shall indicate to the Security Manager that link encryption is not needed.
-When connected directly to the projector SPB (i.e., no link encryption used), as part of the installation (mechanical connection to the projector and electrical initiation), perform electrical and logical marriage with the projector Secure Processing Block (SPB).
-Electrical connection integrity shall be monitored 24/7, and should the integrity of the connection be broken, log the event and require a re-installation process before becoming active again.
-Breaking of the IMB/projector Secure Processing Block (SPB) marriage shall not zero the IMB Secure Processing Block (SPB) long-term identity keys (RSA private keys). - 4.
-Perform Media Decryption for image, audio and subtitle essence. - 5.
-Perform Forensic Marking for image and audio essence. - 6.
-After image decryption and Forensic Marking (and other non-security plain text functions as appropriate by design), pass the image signal to the projector SPB or Link Decryptor Block, as appropriate.. - 7.
+Do not purge log records.

+- 3. When the IMB is integrated with the projector (i.e., is the projector's companion SPB), at the time of installation (mechanical connection to the projector and electrical initiation) the IMB shall perform and thereafter support electrical and logical marriage with the projector SPB per Section 9.4.3.6.1 Normative Requirements: Projector Secure Processing Block.
+Electrical connection integrity shall be monitored 24/7, and should the integrity of the connection be broken the IMB shall log the event and require a re-installation process before becoming active again.
+Breaking of the IMB/projector SPB marriage shall not zero the IMBs long-term identity keys (RSA private keys). - 4.
+Figure 15: Digital Cinema Auditorium Security Implementations of Section 9.4.1 presents the two fundamental security system architectures as auditoriums 1 and 2: an integrated projection system architecture (no link encryption), and a link encryption architecture, respectively.
+In the first instance the Integrated Media Block (IMB) outputs clear text content.
+An IMB intended to operate with an integrated projection system shall be designed such that it does not perform any composition decryption functions until integrated and married to a projector SPB.
+An IMB intended for non-integrated operation shall be designed to not be reconfigurable to operate with an integrated projection system. - 5.
+Perform media decryption for image, audio and subtitle essence.
+Perform forensic marking for image and audio essence. - 6.
+After image decryption and Forensic Marking (and other non-security plain text functions as appropriate by design), pass the image signal to the projector SPB or link encryption function, as appropriate.
+In the latter case the image signal shall undergo link encryption per Section 9.4.4 "Link Encryption."
+Subject to the constraints of Section 9.4.4.1 "Special Auditorium Situations," multiple link encryption output ports may be implemented. - 7.
 Record security event data for logging under both powered and un-powered conditions.
 Sign and assemble logged information into standardized log records per Section 9.4.6.3 Logging Subsystem.
-If the IMB provides logging support for the projector SPB via a marriage connection per Section 9.4.3.6.1 Item 3, then the IMB shall provide such logging support 24/7 under both powered and un-powered conditions.
+When integrated within a projector as the projector's companion SPB, the IMB shall provide 24/7 log recording support and storage of all log records associated with the projector SPB.